gomezlavin/TwitterClone/README.md

 ## Notes

 I thought this was going to take less hours than the Yelp project, but it took me more hours.
 If I had planned my time better I would have gone through all the optionals.
-It's been my favorite assignmente so far.
+It's been my favorite assignment so far.

 ## License